izivkov/GShockTimeServer/README.md

 ### What the project does.
 **ShockTimeServer** automatically sets the correct time on your Casio G-Shock watches.
 Like your G-Shock itself, it’s designed to be set-and-forget.
 Just start the server once—it will run reliably for months with no user intervention.

-The server can run on a Raspberry Pi device with a small LSD display, ot can run headless on any device with Bluetooth and Python.
+The server can run on a Raspberry Pi device with a small LCD display, ot can run headless on any device with Bluetooth and Python.

 💡 Note: Here we refer to Raspberry Pi, but the same instructions apply to other Pi-like devices, like Banana-Pi and other hardware compatible devices.